 You should contact your school or centre as soon as possible if you know that you are going to be late to your exam.
 Depending on how late you are, you maybe allowed into your exam, but you won’t gain any extra time!

-The Joint Council for Qualifications is an organisation made up of the eight largest providers of qualifications in the UK, they have created systems to make sure you get the grades you deserve.
+The JCQ is an organisation made up of the eight largest providers of qualifications in the UK, they have created systems to make sure you get the grades you deserve.

 The JCQ has a process called special consideration to consider any circumstances.
 The JCQ has outlined that: “Special consideration is given to a candidate who has temporarily experienced illness, injury or some other event outside of their control at the time of the assessment.